Traditional Plant-Based Cooking

 • Store leftover lentil dal soup for 3 days within a refrigerator.

-• For gluten-free dal soup simply use a gluten-free veggie stock and check the ingredients for your spices to ensure that no gluten ingredients have been added.
+• For a gluten-free dal soup simply use a gluten-free vegetable stock and check the ingredients for your spices and curry powder to ensure that no gluten ingredients have been added.

 Nutrition